 Tokugawa Art Museum

-The Tokugawa Art Museum was first opened in 1935 and exhibits artifacts of the first shogun, Tokugawa Ieyasu.
-The museum displays most of the extant sections of the 12th Century illustrated hand-scrolls of The Tale of Genji (the world's first novel) of which visitors can buy a copy.
+The Tokugawa Art Museum was first opened in 1935 and exhibits artefacts of the first shogun, Tokugawa Ieyasu.
+The museum displays several sections of the 12th Century illustrated hand-scrolls of The Tale of Genji (the world's first novel) of which you can buy a copy.
 Other impressive items include samurai swords, long swords, arrows and armour, the shogun’s personal items, household utensils and educational tools.
-Visitor will also enjoy viewing a partial replicas of a daimyo’s (territorial lord) residence, a noh musical drama theatre and tea houses.
-The museum’s grounds are well laid out with beautiful Zen gardens and there are many special exhibitions held throughout the year.
-Call to check the current schedule.

 - Tel: +81 (0)52 935 6262